 Holidays are over but winter is still long: look for the most popular and historical cafes in Tuscany to enjoy the coziest atmosphere, the tastiest comfort foods and the best cocktails in the region.
 Find out here 5 tips for your food (and drink) stops:

-Breakfast at Tuttobene, in Campi Bisenzio: the best cafe in Tuscany according to the 2013 Gambero Rosso guide is located in Campi Bisenzio, near Florence.
-The Tuttobene won the jury not only for its gourmet croissants and cappuccino but also for its low prices!
+One of the the best cafes in Tuscany according to the Gambero Rosso guide is located in Campi Bisenzio, near Florence.
+The Tuttobene won in 2013 the jury not only for its gourmet croissants and cappuccino but also for its low prices!